k1ll4-cyber/stream-deck-diy/README.md

     }
 }

-; 2.
-EXIT GRACEFULLY IF NO ARDUINO IS DETECTED if (arduinoPort == "") {
+if (arduinoPort == "") {
     MsgBox "No USB Stream Deck detected!
 Please make sure it is plugged in.", "Stream Deck Error", 48 ExitApp
 }

-; 3.
-CONFIGURE DEVICE PORT SETTINGS ON THE FLY RunWait(A_ComSpec " /c mode " arduinoPort " BAUD=9600 PARITY=N DATA=8 STOP=1", , "Hide")
+RunWait(A_ComSpec " /c mode " arduinoPort " BAUD=9600 PARITY=N DATA=8 STOP=1", , "Hide")

-; 4.
-OPEN COM LINE LISTENERS
 serial := FileOpen(arduinoPort, "r")

 if !serial {